What the coronavirus delay phase could mean for the UK

 The end goal of the delay phase is to slow the rate of coronavirus being contracted and allow the NHS to clear the annual winter pressure it faces.

-It would also provide a buffer to allow a possible vaccine to be found.
+It would also provide a buffer to allow a possible vaccine to be developed, although this would not come into use for at least another year.

 The Government’s planning document explained: “The benefits are that if the peak of the outbreak can be delayed until the warmer months, we can reduce significantly the risk of overlapping with seasonal flu and other challenges, societal or medical, that the colder months bring.